Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

   parent -.-> child1
   parent -.-> child2
   parent -.-> child3
 ```

 ## WhileStatement
 This is a classic while-loop where the condition is evaluated before every loop iteration.

 Note: The condition may be enclosed in a declaration, in that case the EOG will not contain a `condition` but rather a declaration of a variable where the `initializer` serves as loop condition.
 Uses of one or the other are currently mutually exclusive.

 Interesting fields:

-* `condition:Expression`: condition for the loop.
+* `condition: Expression`: The condition for the loop.
-* `conditionDeclaration:Declaration`: declaration of a variable with condition as initializer.
+* `conditionDeclaration: Declaration`: The declaration of a variable with condition as initializer.
-* `statement:Statement`: body of the loop to be iterated over.
+* `statement: Statement`: The body of the loop to be iterated over.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;